 Having already visited Moscow, Russia, it was nice to see its Cold-War era former comrade in arms, the Soviet influence can really be felt in China, specially at Tiananmen Square, probably the most patrolled square in the whole world.

-Did you know that you have to through an underground access (where your bags will be examined and you’ll be frisked) to enter?
+Did you know that you have to through underground access (where your bags will be examined and you’ll be frisked) to enter?
 How extreme.

-My first impressions of China
+My First Impressions of China

 Upon arrival to the airport, you could already feel the political influence that the Chinese government has on all aspects of life.
 It was curious to see how one of the airport terminals was clearly labeled “International Departures, Hong Kong, Macau and Taiwan”.